Dhanarooban1/websocket/Frontend/ShortGun/README.md

 4. Wait for the host to start the selection

 ### Team Selection Process
-1. Players take turns in a randomized order
+1. Players take turns with the host always going first, followed by others in randomized order
 2. Each player has 10 seconds to select a cricket player
 3. If time runs out, a player is auto-selected
 4. Continue until each player has 5 players